wajahatabbas27/IZ-Social-Media-Platform-Backend/README.md

 - This is the backend of the social media application and it is build using :
   - MongoDb
   - Expressjs
-  - Reactjs
   - Nodejs

 ## Installing packages to write the backend code for this project!

-- npm i express -- To create the server, we need express
+- npm i express -- To create the server && routes, we need express
 - npm i config -- It is used to config files for us in development and in production as well
 - npm i express-validator -- To Validate data on the server side we use express validator
 - npm i mongoose -- It is used to connect the database, by using mongoose database is added